 The Independent Placenta Encapsulation Network

-IPEN is an International placenta remedies training provider for birth professionals wishing to further their education in post-natal placenta services for new mothers.
+IPEN is an International placenta remedies training provider for those wishing to offer post-natal placenta services for new mothers.
 Our goal is to ensure new mothers around the World have access to affordable, safe and effective placenta remedy services by caring professionals who nurture and respect their choice to benefit from their placenta after birth.

 As seen on

-IPEN director and lead training Instructor Lynnea Shrief was the first to offer placenta encapsulation services to mothers in the Greater London area in 2008.
+IPEN's founder Lynnea Shrief was the first to offer placenta encapsulation services to mothers in the Greater London area in 2008.
 She began training midwives and doulas in placenta remedy preparation from 2009.
-Lynnea and her team of IPEN instructors have trained over 350 women and men globally.
+IPEN instructors have since trained over 350 women and men globally.
 Donna Taylor took over directorship of IPEN in December 2019.
 IPEN Certified placenta specialists have served thousands of women around the world, working together in a collaborative effort to change the way people view this precious, powerful organ.

 IPEN's 4 part training program for birth professionals combines an interactive online theory course and personal hands-on practical training with one of our IPEN Instructors located in three different cities in the UK.
 We also guide you through food safety and infection control training with reputable third party organisations online.
 Six months of after-training support with our Instructors provides new Specialists with all the help they need to plant their feet firmly in the placenta services industry.